Photo © istockphoto.com/bmask – Machine Headz

 So far there have been six EGF-projects in Austria.
 Details are made available under EGF in Austria.

 Who may apply for EGF co-funding?

 Applications for support from the Fund are filed in by the Member States and submitted to the European Commission (EC).
 Individual persons and companies cannot file an application directly.

-In Austria, the Managing Authority, which is responsible for applications and the implementation, is the Division VI / A / 3 in the Ministry of Labour, Social Affairs and Consumer Protection.
+In Austria, the Managing Authority, which is responsible for applications and the implementation, is the Division III / A / 3 in the Ministry of Labour, Family and Youth.
 It monitors the economic situation and decides on pursuing an application to the EC.
 The EC assesses the EGF applications and clarifies open questions with the member states.
 If the application is assessed positively, it will be forwarded to the European Parliament and the European Council to obtain their consent.